-Suggestions about how BHMHS can improve the patient and family/carer experience are also welcomed.
-Sometimes patients and family/carers notice things that may present an opportunity for change and improvement.
-All service areas have a box specifically for suggestions and, big or small, BHMHS values feedback and wants to hear it.
+Suggestions about how we can improve the patient, family and carer experience are also welcomed.
+Sometimes patients, families and carers notice things that may present an opportunity for change and improvement.
+All service areas have a box for suggestions, big or small we value your feedback